 I’ve been meaning to write this guide for quite some time now.
 A few years perhaps.
 Following the recent completion of the Record Champion restoration project, I thought it was time to get this guide written.
 Continue reading “Service Guide for the FB Record Champion”

 About 18 months ago I started work on a rough and broken Record Champion air pistol.
 These air pistols are quite rare and very unique and so are very worthy of restoration and repair.
 Not only do they have a concentric oval piston and seal, but they are also side-lever cocking with a twelve-shot stick magazine that slides into the grip.
-Additionally, it has an adjustable two-stage trigger.
+Additionally, it has an adjustable two-stage trigger and a dovetail rail on which you could fit a pistol scope!
 How’s that for a feature-packed spring powered air pistol?
 Continue reading “Restoration Project – FB Record Champion – Part 2”

 In this article, for a change from writing historical pieces, I am going to write a guide that details how to disassemble a Record Jumbo.
 Why the change Jimmie?
 Well, I bought this pistol rather cheaply at a bring and buy sale some years ago.
 Bargain it was or so I thought.
 When I got it home when I soon realised it wasn’t such a good deal.
 It would not fire a pellet at all….
 Continue reading “Service Guide for the FB Record Jumbo”